FeedMapping/Schema/README.md

 [![Metatron's Cube](https://user-images.githubusercontent.com/36441664/74094157-4e642500-4b0f-11ea-89b4-eb8cd7d90411.png)](https://www.google.com/search?q=metatron%27s+cubes&tbm=isch)

 Then assign 19 as a set of 10 numbers that consist of 4 primes (2,3,5,7).
 Convert them to 10 primes up to 10th prime=29 then to 29 primes up to of (10th)th=29th prime=109.
-Now let's put Δ1 to 13 as the central of Metraton.
+Now let's force 12 or Δ1 to the **prime 13**.
+See how those primes reacted to compensate the Δ1 by spreading the gap in to a bunch of Δ's that goes to the **13th circle**.

 ```
   Tabulate Prime by Power of 10